Cholest-5-ene-3beta,7alpha-diol 3beta-dehydrogenase

+The primary reaction is to convert 7α-hydroxycholesterol to 7α-hydroxycholest-4-en-3-one:

-Thus, the two substrates of this enzyme are cholest-5-ene-3β,7α-diol and NAD^{+}, whereas its 3 products are 7α-hydroxycholest-4-en-3-one, NADH, and H^{+}.
+The two substrates are 7α-hydroxycholesterol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+The products are 7α-hydroxycholest-4-en-3-one, reduced NADH, and a proton.

 The systematic name of this enzyme class is cholest-5-ene-3β,7α-diol:NAD^{+} 3-oxidoreductase.
 This enzyme is also called 3β-hydroxy-Δ5-C27-steroid oxidoreductase.
 The human version of this enzyme is known as hydroxy-Δ-5-steroid dehydrogenase, 3 β- and steroid delta-isomerase 7 or HSD3B7 which is encoded by the HSD3B7 gene.

 Function

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 This enzyme is involved in the initial stages of the synthesis of bile acids from cholesterol and a member of the short-chain dehydrogenase/reductase superfamily.
 This enzyme is a membrane-associated endoplasmic reticulum protein which is active against 7-alpha hydroxylated sterol substrates.